 1. Scope out the location in advance

-While some gyms and studios include outdoor space or outdoor facilities, many of you will be hosting your classes and bootcamps in various public or private parks, beaches, sports centres, etc. And while the great outdoors boasts tons of room to work out, a lot of other coaches and trainers are thinking the same thing and have probably scouted out the same or similar areas.
+While some gyms and studios include outdoor space or outdoor facilities, many of you will be hosting your classes and outdoor bootcamps in various public or private parks, beaches, sports centres, etc. And while the great outdoors boasts tons of room to work out, a lot of other coaches and trainers are thinking the same thing and have probably scouted out the same or similar areas.
 The last thing you want is to run into a situation where your perfect location is being occupied by another class or group at the same time where you have planned yours.

 Even though you are training outside of a physical facility, you have to go about planning and choosing your space just as you would any building, studio, or structure.
 If you are new to bootcamps and outdoor classes, location and accessibility for clients are very important to keep in mind.